 Governance is the ongoing and integrated process of planning and decision-making.
 Given that the active participation of all constituent groups and consideration of diverse viewpoints are essential for effective college planning, governance at De Anza College includes faculty members, classified professionals, students and administrators.

 Any employee, student or community member may attend any governance committee meeting and is encouraged to participate as a committee member.

-Through the organizational pathway, programs, departments and work units are organized into divisions that comprise the three major houses of Instruction, Student Services, and Finance and Educational Resources.
+Through the organizational pathway, programs, departments and work units are organized into divisions that comprise the three major houses of Instruction, Student Services, and Finance and College Operations.
 In general, areas of the programs are led by department heads, the divisions are led by deans or directors, and the three major houses of the college are led by the vice presidents.

 In the governance pathway, all constituent members of the college community (students, faculty, classified professionals and administrators) are represented by their respective organizations.
-These organizations are represented on the three Planning and Budgeting Teams (PBTs): Instructional (IPBT), Student Services (SSPBT), Finance and Educational Resources (FERPBT), and the College Budget Committee.
+These organizations are represented on the three Planning and Budgeting Teams (PBTs) – Administrative, Instructional and Student Services – as well as the Campus Facilities Committee and Equity Action Council.

 The college and district guiding documents, including learning outcomes assessment cycles, Program Review, and the Six-Year Planning and Assessment Cycle, inform the governance pathway.
-The PBTs and the College Budget Committee give recommendations and advice to the College Council.
-Recommendations and advice are given directly to the president through the College Council.
+The governance teams give recommendations and advice to College Council.
+Recommendations and advice are given directly to the president through College Council.